Apple let a knockoff version of one of the world’s biggest crypto wallets into the App Store

 We’ve reached out to Apple to get an idea how it made it through all of the standard safety checks, and to ask whether it will remain in the App Store.

 The iOS app costs $4.99 and it first landed on the App Store just over a week ago.
-It allow users to create or import a wallet to store cryptocurrencies independently of an exchange.
+It allows users to create or import a wallet to store cryptocurrencies independently of an exchange.

 The app notes claim all keys are stored on device, but nevertheless granting an unknown developer full trust of wallet information, be it importing an existing wallet or creating a new one, is certainly ill-advised.